phac-nml/irida/doc/downloads/index.md

 IRIDA Virtual Appliance
 -----------------------

-The IRIDA install procedure is well documented, but is time consuming and must be adjusted to the quirks of your environment.
+Documentation for installing IRIDA can be found [here](../administrator/), but is time consuming and must be adjusted to the quirks of your environment.
 We provide a fully-configured virtual appliance that can be opened with [Oracle VirtualBox](https://www.virtualbox.org/) for demonstration purposes.
 You can download the complete package at:

 <https://irida.corefacility.ca/downloads/virtual/irida-vm-virtualbox-latest.zip>